dmberezovskyii/fast-hiwonder/README.md

 # Fast Wonder

-Wonder SDK is a Python library that facilitates communication with a Hiwonder TurboPi controller.
+Fast Wonder SDK is a Python library that facilitates communication with a Hiwonder TurboPi controller.

 ## Features
 - Set RGB LED colors using indexed tuples.